 “No think.
 DOES HE LOVE YOU?”

 “And do you love him?
 Remember, no ‘think’.”

-“Jesus Mom, just answer my questions.
-If there’s one thing I’ve learned in law school is that people hate giving a simple answer to a simple question.
+“Jesus, Mom, just answer my questions.
+If there’s one thing I’ve learned in law school, it’s that people hate giving a simple answer to a simple question.
 So, yes or no, do you love Tom?”